Accessing the Admin App

 To understand fields, their values, and filters on their values, a brief discussion of Solr, indexes, and the structure of documents is useful.

 An index in Solr is a collection of documents which have been indexed, meaning you can find the document given the values they are indexed under.
 A more familiar example of an index in general would be the index of a textbook, which indexes the pages of the textbook by words, phrases, or concepts.
-Thus, you look up (say) a concept like "mesoscale convective vortex" in the index of a meteorology textbook, and it tells you the pages that talk about that concept.
-Solr is similar, but instead of indexing the pages of a single book, we index documents of the institution-wide medical record.
-Thus, the index tells us what document a word or phrase appears.
+Thus, you look up a concept like "mesoscale convective vortex" in the index of a meteorology textbook, and it tells you the pages that talk about that concept.
+Solr is similar, but instead of indexing the pages of a single book, we index documents of the institution-wide health record.
+Thus, the index tells us the document(s) in which a word or phrase appears.

 Solr documents differ from pages of a book in one important way: Solr documents are not just a block of text, but a block of text with metadata.
-Metadata associated with the document can be anything you wish to load with the document, but typically includes things like the department that produced the document, the doctor that wrote the note, etc. Each piece of metadata is placed in a different "field" alongside the main text of the document.
+Metadata associated with the document can be anything you wish to load with the document, but typically includes things like the department that produced the document, the clinician that wrote the note, etc. Each piece of metadata is placed in a different "field" alongside the main text of the document.
 In fact, the main text of the document is contained in just another field, so the representation of a document is uniform, and could include many large chunks of free text (but EMERSE does not do so).

 Look at the below screenshot of Solr, which shows a document in JSON format: